 - Vitamin C is an antioxidant that helps fight free radicals to help protect against oxidative stress, and is important for the functioning of white blood cells.

-- Your body cannot make vitamin C on its own, therefore it must be replenished daily through external sources such as your diet or supplements.
+- Your body cannot make vitamin C on its own, therefore it must be replenished regularly through external sources such as your diet or supplements.
 There are many fruits and vegetables that are rich in vitamin C.

 Let’s take a closer look at this well-loved vitamin.

 History of Vitamin C

 Scurvy is not something we hear about very often, and that is all thanks to vitamin C. Before the discovery of vitamin C, scurvy was a common disease that occurred in malnourished individuals.
 In the 1700s, it was very rare to have foods with vitamin C – such as colorful fruits and vegetables — aboard the ships that carried passengers and sailors on their long journeys to the Americas and elsewhere.

 However, Scottish surgeon James Lind gave lemon juice to sick sailors to see if it improved their ailments on the ship.
 By 1795, Lind had nearly eliminated scurvy in the British naval fleet.
 It wasn’t until many years later in 1928 that Hungarian chemist Albert Szent-Gyorgi isolated vitamin C.